 Health Network saves lives.
-Here, we collect some of the stories we've shared on various platforms of Health Network patients and the care and coordination they received from our Health Network Associates, across Health Network initiatives, including Specialty Care Access Network (SCAN), Medical Review for Immigrants (MRI), and Health Mothers, Babies, and Children.
+Here, we collect some of the stories we've shared on various platforms of Health Network patients and the care and coordination they received from our Health Network Associates, across Health Network initiatives, including Specialty Care Access Network (SCAN) and Health Mothers, Babies, and Children.
 All names and identifying features of their stories have been changed or generalized for the patient's protection.

 How Many Barriers to Care Can One Asylum-Seeking Patient Encounter?